ORATCL

 orainfo logon-handle

 Return a dict with the current connection info.
-Currently it returns autocommit only.
+Currently returns autocommit only.

 Statements & execution